Sport and Leisure Price Tops $0.13 (SNL)

-Sport and Leisure (CURRENCY:SNL) traded up 1.6% against the dollar during the 24 hour period ending at 23:00 PM E.T. on June 1st.
-Over the last week, Sport and Leisure has traded up 7.6% against the dollar.
-Sport and Leisure has a market capitalization of $88.40 million and $235,181.00 worth of Sport and Leisure was traded on exchanges in the last day.
-One Sport and Leisure coin can currently be bought for $0.13 or 0.00000357 BTC on popular cryptocurrency exchanges.
+Sport and Leisure (CURRENCY:SNL) traded 4.5% lower against the dollar during the one day period ending at 16:00 PM ET on June 4th.
+One Sport and Leisure coin can now be bought for $0.13 or 0.00000363 BTC on exchanges.
+Sport and Leisure has a market cap of $91.11 million and $413,916.00 worth of Sport and Leisure was traded on exchanges in the last 24 hours.
+In the last seven days, Sport and Leisure has traded 22.1% higher against the dollar.

 - inSure (SURE) traded 62.7% higher against the dollar and now trades at $0.0095 or 0.00000028 BTC.